FIWARE/test.Functional/API.test/security.PDP/8.0.1/README.md

 ### 1. Authorization PDP - AuthZForce ###

-If you have the right instance in the FIWARE Lab then you can jump to step 6, otherwise just follow all steps to install the AuthZForce 8.0.1 on `Ubuntu 16.04` (flavor medium) following these steps:
+If you have the right instance in the FIWARE Lab then you can jump to step 1.6, otherwise just follow all steps to install the AuthZForce 8.0.1 on `Ubuntu 16.04` following these steps:

-**1. Deploy Ubuntu 16.04**
+**1.1 Deploy Ubuntu 16.04**

 Deploy an Ubuntu 16.04 VM in the FIWARE Lab (in this test it was used a flavor medium) and update the packages.

 > `sudo apt-get update`

-**2. Install JDK 8**
+**1.2 Install JDK 8**

 > `sudo apt-get install openjdk-8-jre`